Freelance Whales: 2011–2014: Diluvia and subsequent releases

-The band released their sophomore album, Diluvia, on October 9, 2012, to generally positive reviews.
+The band released their second album, Diluvia, on October 9, 2012, to generally positive reviews.
 The band embarked on a supporting North American tour which concluded in January 2013.
 On April 17, 2013, the band announced on Facebook that Doris Cellar would be leaving the band.
 In November 2013, the band contributed a cover of The Bobby Fuller Four song "Let Her Dance" to the album I Saved Latin!: A Tribute to Wes Anderson.

 On August 15, 2014, two new songs by the band, titled "Hyde" and "Will I See You?", were posted to The Wild Honey Pie's YouTube channel.
 Studio versions of the song were not released.
 Outside of a cover of Lucius' "Don't Just Sit There" for the 2018 compilation album 10 Years of Mom + Pop, the band has been inactive with band members working on their own projects.

-At least of March 19, 2023, the formerly official website no longer appears to be in the band's control as it directs to an online gambling website.
-The band's Facebook page has not been updated since January 26, 2020.

 Performing

 The band's first performance was at Staten Island's abandoned Farm Colony in January 2009.
 Throughout 2009, the Whales continued to busk around New York City, playing subway platforms and more traditional stages.
 In November and December 2009, Freelance Whales took on their first U.S./Canada tour, opening for London-based indie pop band, Fanfarlo.
 They continued to tour nationally over the course of 2010, as the first band of three on tour with Brooklyn-based rock band, Bear in Heaven, and indie-rock band, Cymbals Eat Guitars, and as the opening band for Swedish indie rock band, Shout Out Louds.
 They also began to dabble into the world of international touring, playing shows in England and releasing their first international single in the U.K. in February 2010.
 Freelance Whales have since toured the U.S. and Canada with Canadian indie rock band Tokyo Police Club, and as well as English indie rock band Foals and alternative New Zealand band, The Naked and Famous.

 The band has received critical acclaim from a number of respected sources.
 In advance of their performances at South by Southwest in Austin, Texas, Spin magazine called them one of their 50 "Must Hear Bands at SXSW," and a live performance for All Songs Considered led NPR to refer to them as "a band to watch this year."